Amospelumi/Amospelumi/README.md

 - 🔭 Anything that involve Technology.
 - 🌱 I’m currently learning.
 - 👯 I’m looking to collaborate on Interesting Projects.
-- 🤔 I’m looking for Friends we can always discuss about building New things.
+- 🤔 I’m looking for Friends we can always discuss about Developing New things.
 - 😜 I love to work on UI/UX Projects as well.
 - 😁 Feel free to share anything with me.